Deerskin (film)

 Deerskin (Le Daim) is a 2019 French black comedy film written and directed by Quentin Dupieux.
 It stars Jean Dujardin and Adèle Haenel.
-In the film, Georges (Dujardin) becomes obssessive after purchasing a fringed deerskin jacket.
+In the film, Georges (Dujardin) becomes obsessive after purchasing a fringed deerskin jacket.

 It had its world premiere at the Cannes Film Festival in the Directors' Fortnight section on 15 May 2019.
 It was released in France on 19 June 2019 by Diaphana Distribution.

 Plot

 Georges, 44, buys a vintage fringed deerskin motorcycle jacket for €7,500 from an older man who lives in the countryside.
-The seller also gives him a digital camcorder, for which he has no use.
+The seller also gives him an almost-new digital camcorder for free unprompted, for which Georges has no use.

 After buying the jacket, Georges checks into a small hotel in a nearby mountainside village.
 Having spent all his money on the jacket, he leaves his wedding ring as collateral with the receptionist.
 He meets a local bartender, a young woman named Denise, and says he is a filmmaker in town on a shoot.
 Denise is an amateur editor and takes interest.

+Georges uses the digital camcorder to film the jacket and make believes that the jacket is sentient.
+The conversation gradually goes from fairly normal to a bit creepy.
+It has an ambiguous statement "Let's team up.
+But I am warning you I am in charge," which is not clear if it is supposed to be from Georges or the jacket.
+Georges does not explicitly mention the jacket in this conversation and aside from viewer knowledge, everything he said could have been mistaken to mean the digital camcorder.

-Georges discovers that his estranged wife has frozen his bank account.
+The next day, Georges tries to use a cash machine, which doesn't work.
+Then he starts eating out of a trash can, while a mute boy watches, despite not yet checking with the bank.
+Georges then goes to the bank and discovers that his estranged wife has frozen his bank account.
 He begins hearing his jacket speak to him, telling him it dreams of being the only jacket in the world.
+A convenient suicide has Georges being able to stay in the hotel and gain a deerskin hat.
+Georges continues to gradually assemble a full deerskin outfit throughout the film.

 Georges convinces Denise to begin financing his film, which she will edit.
 He uses the money to pay a series of townspeople to appear on film giving up their jackets, which he then steals.
 A mute boy watches him in several instances, and Georges eventually throws a brick at him.